 Finally, given the preponderance of the entry barriers in accounting for economic performance, we investigate the empirical drivers of these distortions.
-We find that the presence of state-owned firms give rise to larger entry barriers for non-state firms.
-Moreover, based on a Bartik instrumental variable approach exploiting the major 1997 SOE reform and the ensuing decline in the role of state-owned firms in many industries, we argue that the presence of state firms have had a causal effect on increasing the entry barriers for non-state firms.
+We find that the presence of state-owned firms gives rise to larger entry barriers for non-state firms.
+Moreover, based on a Bartik instrumental variable approach exploiting the major 1997 SOE reform that resulted in a decline in the role of state-owned firms in many industries, we argue that the presence of state firms has had a causal effect on increasing the entry barriers for non-state firms.
 We provide a political economy model of distortions to motivate the empirical link between SOEs and entry barriers for non-state firms.